-Bloomberg Tax Portfolio, Educational Expenses and Credits, No. 517, addresses the income tax treatment of expenses for postsecondary education.
+Tax Management Portfolio, Educational Expenses and Credits, No. 517, addresses the income tax treatment of expenses for postsecondary education.

 The first part of this Portfolio contains an introduction that shows how the deductions and credits discussed in this Portfolio relate to other education tax and non-tax benefits.
 In general, the education tax benefits are mutually exclusive.
 Thus, a taxpayer can use the deduction, credit, or exclusion that produces the maximum tax savings.

 Educational expenses may be deductible as business expenses or qualified tuition and related expenses.
 To qualify for deduction as a business expense, an educational expense must be an ordinary and necessary expense paid or incurred in carrying on a trade or business.
 In addition, the education must either maintain or improve skills required in the taxpayer’s employment or other business or meet the express requirements of the taxpayer’s employer, or of applicable law or regulation, imposed as a condition to the retention of the taxpayer’s established employment relationship, status, or rate of compensation.
 Even if the deduction requirements are satisfied, a business expense deduction is disallowed if the expenses are for education required to meet the minimum requirements of a taxpayer’s trade or business or that is part of a program of study leading to the qualification of a taxpayer in a new trade or business.
 The deduction of travel expenses for education is prohibited or limited.
 The deduction of educational expenses as business expenses is discussed in Part II.